Save up to 25%… Shop Our Birthday Sale Now!

 Real Mushrooms’ Turkey Tail Extracts are extracted from mushrooms (fruiting bodies) using the hot water extraction method, which draws out most of the health-supporting compounds.

-They also have a beta-glucan content greater than 30%, which is the highest in the market.
+They also have a beta-glucan content greater than 30%, the highest in the market.
 Beta-glucans are powerful polysaccharides responsible for most of the turkey tail mushroom’s health benefits.

 11 - Can You Take Turkey Tail and Reishi Mushroom Supplements Together?